gitcommitem/odin-rockpaperscissors/README.md

 Sometimes when code didn't seem like it was working, it was often because I had just forgot to pass through the arguments.

 Thinking about function scope and what variables should be global and what should be local was also interesting.

+### Part 2

+One of my mentors (@joshwaiam) showed me his approach at part 1 and it helped a lot with thinking about the logic for a rock paper scissors game.
+Using objects to store the counters so that they can be referenced easily without having to write out a huge long string of conditions the would result in a win or lose helped a lot.

+I wanted to focus on refactoring my code this time around and was able to streamline code here and there.
+I'm starting to get better at thinking about where code can be reduced or merged together.
+I feel like there should be a way to reduce the amount of code I have when it comes to inserting DOM elements.

+I also learned that chrome and safari render differently than firefox in how they handle javascript and so I needed to use a delay for the alert box that pops up when someone wins 5 rounds.